m4ttsch/omscs-notes-notes/information-security/introduction-to-cryptography.md

 To communicate using asymmetric encryption, a user must first generate a pair of keys.
 The **public key** can be sent to other users, while the **private key** must be known only to the user.
 A user might have a collection of public keys, one for each user with whom they communicate regularly.

-If Bob wants to send a private message to Alice, Bob must first obtain Alice’s public key.
-With Alice’s public key in hand, Bob encrypts his message to Alice using an asymmetric encryption algorithm such as [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)).
+If Bob wants to send a private message to Alice, Bob must first obtain Alice's public key.
+With Alice's public key in hand, Bob encrypts his message to Alice using an asymmetric encryption algorithm such as [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)).
 Bob then transmits the ciphertext to Alice, which she can decrypt using her private key.

 ![](https://assets.omscs.io/8215B680-F699-4223-BADB-64C030A6CF44.png)